 (C) Return to work.
 If it is determined that the employee is capable of performing the duties of a similar position or other duties within a transitional work program, then the appointing authority may provide such work for the employee.
 An employee will continue to receive disability leave benefits for the hours the employee is unable to return to work while the employee participates in an authorized transitional work program in accordance with paragraph (B) of rule 123:1-33-07 of the Administrative Code.
 If the appointing authority is unable to provide the employee with a transitional work program, the employee may receive disability leave benefits until the employee is capable of performing the duties of the employee's position or until the appointing authority is able to provide the employee with a transitional work program, whichever is earlier.

 (D) Obligation to consult a licensed practitioner.
-An employee is obligated to consult a state licensed practitioner to receive necessary medical care prior to receiving disability benefits.
-In the case of an alcohol or drug addiction diagnoses, an employee shall consult the state's alcohol or other drug addiction program, the state of Ohio employee assistance program, or another certified alcohol and other drug addiction treatment professional to confirm that the employee's condition prevents the employee from performing the duties of the employee's position, a similar position, or other duties within a transitional work program.
-In the case of a mental health diagnoses, an employee shall consult with a licensed mental health provider to confirm that the employee's condition prevents the employee from performing the duties of the employee's position, a similar position, or other duties within a transitional work program.
+An employee is obligated to consult a state licensed practitioner to receive necessary medical or mental health care prior to receiving disability benefits.
+The licensed medical practitioner or, in the case of a mental health condition, a mental health practitioner must confirm the employee's diagnosis and determine the condition prevents the employee from performing the duties of the employee's position, a similar position, or other duties within a transitional work program.
+In the case of an alcohol or drug addiction diagnosis, an employee shall consult the state's alcohol or other drug addiction program, the state of Ohio employee assistance program, or another certified alcohol and other drug addiction treatment professional to confirm that the employee's condition prevents the employee from performing the duties of the employee's position, a similar position, or other duties within a transitional work program.
 In all cases, an employee is obligated to follow prescribed treatment for the disabling condition to receive disability benefits.

 Promulgated Under: 119.03